-Our aim is that this should be as broad and balanced as possible, to suit our traditionally mixed-ability intake.
+Our aim is for our curriculum to be as broad and balanced as possible, to suit our traditionally mixed-ability intake.
 Pupils should leave Channing, whether at 16 or 18, informed as well as qualified, having had plenty of opportunity to develop individual strengths.
 These may be academic, artistic, sporting or social skills; all should be identified and encouraged.
-Where a pupil has an EHP, her educational needs are fulfilled according to her requirements.
+Where a pupil has an EHC plan, her educational needs are fulfilled according to her requirements.

-All staff draw up schemes of work, which are reviewed annually by Heads of Department in the Senior School and Subject Leads overseen by the Director of Studies at the Junior School, detailing teaching methods and learning activities, achieving a co-ordinated approach to teaching throughout the school, ensuring breadth, balance, continuity and progression.
+All staff draw up schemes of work, which are reviewed annually by Heads of Department in the Senior School and Subject Leads overseen by the Deputy Head Academic at the Junior School, detailing teaching methods and learning activities, achieving a co-ordinated approach to teaching throughout the school, ensuring breadth, balance, continuity and progression.
 All pupils acquire speaking, listening, (otherwise called oracy), literacy and numeracy skills.
-The pupils across the school receive appropriate careers guidance that is presented in an impartial manner, enables them to make informed choices about a broad range of career options and helps to encourage them to fulfil their potential.
+Pupils across the school receive appropriate careers guidance that is presented in an impartial manner, enables them to make informed choices about a broad range of career options and helps to encourage them to fulfil their potential.